Zaffer/leanygrad/history/discord_history.md

 The code might be a little complicated but the ideas aren't, it is just what makes a view mergeable by checking attributes.

+KamiKomplex504 — 27/03/2024 18:35
+Inside one shape tracker I assume, since tracking across viewers should make sense.
+But you have to maintain a history of the transformations of the tensor for lazy realization to work.
+So you must be postulating that all transforms should be able to be represented inside one view.
+So take the case where I construct a view that is the combination of every 2nd and 3rd element aka anything divisible by 2 or 3 indexes [2,3,4,6,8,9 ...].
+This representation has no common stride since the greatest common factor is 1 so you can only achieve the view with masks.
+I think with any arbitrary mask one view is possible but is that really merging ...
+Unless you have a different idea then by all means test that your reduction yields the same output and post it up There are other cases but that is just an easily conceptualized one.
+But I do think there is one optimal view and that the rules for merging are not really that complex.
+I also think tinygrad views only allow for an element to be represented once in a set of views so maybe amend that example to be every 2nd for [0,n] and every 3rd for [n+1,m] but same idea, I don't think a given set of views is reducible to 1 view in all cases minus masking.

 # tinygrad-dev